dsa3101-2220-12-ds/dsa3101-2220-12-ds/Frontend/README.md

 1. admin
     - Includes interview documents, meeting seconds, High and Low fidelity prototypes
 2. API_testing
     - For API testing.
-For detailed explanation and build of API, please refer to README.md in API_tetsing folder.
+For detailed explanation and build of API, please refer to README.md in API_testing folder.
 3. assets
     - Includes bootstrap css file to standardise the theme of the dash website
 4. files